-Read the end and note how the ending (the last couple sentences) sounds like the beginning.
+B: Read the end and note how the ending (the last couple sentences) sounds like the beginning.
 You are returning to an emotional place like the one you were in when you heard the beginning.

 Pause.
 Then listen to some music or walk or find another way to take a little break from reading.

-C: Then after the break that you inserted, read the middle--the imagination section. this is the heart of the exercise.
+C: Then after the break that you inserted, read the middle–the imagination section. this is the heart of the exercise.

 Step 4: Read the entire script all the way from beginning to end.

-This technique comes from doing orchestra rehearsals where the players would do the parts that sound alike and then go to the middle of the song and then play the song
+This technique comes from doing orchestra rehearsals where the players would do the parts that sound alike and then go to the middle of the song and then play the song all the way through.

-Training session -- Step 6
+Training session — Step 6

 Practice an exercise that you had found worrisome at first to see if you can get the same confident response with these exercises that you had with the easy one you had practiced with in steps 1-5.

-Application -- Step 7
+Application — Step 7

 How to make Audio Flash Cards